thomgre/architecture-kata/2024-10-23-coding-dojo-kata/KATA.md

 ## Background

-FreshShop, a growing retail chain with 300 stores across the world, is struggling with their current monolithic order management system.
+FreshShop, a growing retail chain with 400 stores across the world, is struggling with their current monolithic order management system.
 As they expand their e-commerce presence and add more fulfillment options, they need a new distributed system to handle orders across both online and physical stores.

 ## Current Situation

 - Single monolithic system handling all orders
-- 300 retail stores nationwide
+- 400 retail stores worldwide
 - 8 distribution centers
 - 1 e-commerce website
 - Orders per day: 300,000